SwagmasterMatt/Crowdfunding_ETL/README.md

 # Methodology

 # Schema
-- To start creating the databse we sketched an ERD of the tables using the four CSV files.
+- To start, we sketched an ERD of the tables using four CSV files.
 - This sketch was created using QuickDBD.
 You can access QuickDBD by following this link: http://www.quickdatabasediagrams.com/
 ![image](https://github.com/SwagmasterMatt/Crowdfunding_ETL/assets/135439652/a976763c-4881-425f-8f2e-e8157f200963)
 - We then used our ERD sketch (pictured above) to create table schema for each CSV file.
 <img width="270" alt="image" src="https://github.com/SwagmasterMatt/Crowdfunding_ETL/assets/135439652/c00b32ea-d7ed-45c6-832e-26e5912ca35a">
+- After our schemas for the tables were created we needed to imput the data and make sure each table was created correctly.
+- Since our tables were created with quotations, when running a select statement each table needs to be addressed in quotations.

 # Project Members
 The collaborators on this project were Matthew Ray and Nick Remen.